top of page

 China: Descending into the Huangshan Canyon and Traveling Back in Time (Part 5)

-A Haven of Peace and Silence
+A Haven of Rest and Silence

 Descending into this canyon gives the impression of traveling back in time by a few thousand years.
 And if you're fortunate enough to find yourself alone there (it has happened to me), the silence is almost suffocating.
 But it is welcome when it comes to settling behind your camera and finally taking a moment for personal reflection on the beauty of this world.

 To this day, I have not encountered a more inspiring place to ponder the meaning we give to our lives.
 Every time I revisit one of the books in my collection on Chinese culture or Taoist philosophy, I can't help but mentally visualize these landscapes of the Huangshan canyon.
-It's no wonder that these mountains have inspired generations of poets, philosophers, and artists across the country.
-The magic and energy emanating from these places are unparalleled and conducive to meditation.
-Perhaps this is also the timeless power of black and white.

 My library: Taoism An Essential Guide | Vitality, Energy, Spirit A Taoist Sourcebook